Interview – James Karen

 FRANKENSTEIN MEETS THE SPACE MONSTER, James Karen, 1965

 CrypticRock.com – It is quite an amazing story you tell there.
 You have accomplished a very balanced career in television and in film.
-Did you prefer film over television?
+Do you prefer film over television?
 Which platform do you enjoy most as an actor?

 James Karen – I am happy when I am working.
 It is very hard to say, but I love movies.
 Television is not as much fun because you are rushed and I do not think they allow you to work at your optimum.
 In movies, it is more relaxed, you are usually on them longer.
 Television is a week’s work usually.

 CrypticRock.com – Understood, completely.
-Of your extensive resume, you have attained some recognizable roles in the Horror community: 1982’s Poltergeist, and you also have the cult classic of 1985’s The Return of the Living Dead.
+Of your extensive resume, you have attained some recognizable roles in the Horror community: 1982’s Poltergeist and you also have the cult classic of 1985’s The Return of the Living Dead.

 James Karen – Both those pictures are wonderful pictures.
 The Return of the Living Dead has a life of its own, most of my fan mail is based on it.